-Dates and times have been finalized for UT Libraries’ OA Week 2013 events.
+Dates and times for OA Week 2013 events:

 - Monday, October 21st, 4-6 pm: Wikipedia Editathon in the Perry Castañeda Library (PCL 1.124)